infinitydotxyz/functions/src/aggregate-curation-ledger/README.md

 - [x] how do we handle the case where a user should be removed from `curationPeriodUserRewards`?
 - [ ] Contract listener for un-stake events, determine votes to remove, write un-vote events to ledgers
 - [ ] Write vote events to ledger when user votes
 - [ ] How do we query for rewards by user?
+- [ ] User/collection apr
 - [ ] backfill sales